mjec/hledger-lsp/server/README.md

 for aligning decimal points in amounts
 - `formatting.assertionDecimalAlignColumn` (number, default: 70): Target column
 position for aligning decimal points in balance assertions
+- `formatting.signPosition` (string, default: "after-symbol"): Where to place the negative sign for prefix commodities.
+Options: `"after-symbol"` (e.g., `$-100.00`) or `"before-symbol"` (e.g., `-$100.00`).
+This affects how amounts are displayed in hover information, inlay hints, and other LSP features.
+Does not affect postfix commodities (e.g., `-100.00 EUR`), which always show the sign before the number.

 ### Inlay Hints Settings